+10. (previous 11) Welcomes the half-day intersessional interactive dialogue, held the 15th of July 2019, on ways to enhance the participation of indigenous peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them and looks forward to the summary report prepared by the Office of the High Commissioner for submission to the Council prior its forty fourth session;

+11 (previous 10) Decides to facilitate the participation of indigenous peoples’ representatives and institutions in the work of the Council, in particular during the dialogue with the Expert Mechanism and the Special Rapporteur and in the annual half-day discussion on the rights of indigenous peoples;

+11.bis Also decides to this end, to hold an informal consultation on possible steps to be taken to enhance the participation of Indigenous Peoples’ representatives and institutions in meetings of the Human Rights Council on issues affecting them, in the margins of the 13th session of the Expert Mechanism on the Rights of Indigenous Peoples to allow for the broadest participation of Member States and Indigenous Peoples, with the full and effective participation of indigenous peoples representatives and institutions from the seven indigenous socio-cultural regions;

+11. ter Requests the President of the Human Rights Council to appoint for the the informal consultation, co-chairs, one nominated by Member States, one nominated by Indigenous Peoples; and requests the co-chairs and the Office of the High Commissioner to prepare a summary report to be presented to the Council at its 45th session in September 2020;

+11 quarter Encourages the EMRIP to continue the discussions on the issue of enhancing the participation of indigenous peoples’ representatives and institutions in the relevant meetings of the Human Rights Council on issues affecting them within its programme of work and to include the outcomes of such discussions in its annual report to the Human Right Council; (Russian Federation)

-10. the participation of indigenous peoples’ representatives and institutions in the work of the Council, in particular the dialogue with the Expert Mechanism and the Special Rapporteur and in the annual half-day discussion on the rights of indigenous peoples, 12.
-Encourages States and the relevant agencies and entities of the United Nations system to support the Secretary-General in holding timely regional consultations, including through the regional commissions, as appropriate, in order to seek input from indigenous peoples from all regions of the world on the measures necessary to enable the participation of indigenous peoples’ representatives and institutions in meetings of the relevant United Nations bodies on issues affecting them;
+12. Encourages States and the relevant agencies and entities of the United Nations system to support the Secretary-General in holding regional consultations, including through the regional commissions, as appropriate, in order to seek input from indigenous peoples from all regions of the world on the measures necessary to enable the participation of indigenous peoples’ representatives and institutions in meetings of the relevant United Nations bodies on issues affecting them;

 13. Encourages States to give due consideration to the rights of indigenous peoples and the multiple and intersecting forms of discrimination faced by indigenous peoples and individuals in fulfilling the commitments undertaken in the 2030 Agenda for Sustainable Development and in the formulation of relevant international and regional programmes, as well as national action plans, strategies and programmes, applying the principle of leaving no one behind;

-14. Encourages the Special Rapporteur, the Permanent Forum on Indigenous Issues and the Expert Mechanism to strengthen their ongoing cooperation and coordination and ongoing efforts to promote the rights of indigenous peoples and the United Nations Declaration on the Rights of Indigenous Peoples, including the follow-up to the World Conference, and invites them to continue to work in close cooperation with all Human Rights Council mechanisms within their respective mandates;
+14. Encourages the Special Rapporteur, the Expert Mechanism and the Permanent Forum on Indigenous Issues to strengthen their ongoing cooperation and coordination and ongoing efforts to promote the rights of indigenous peoples and the United Nations Declaration on the Rights of Indigenous Peoples, including the follow-up to the World Conference, and invites them to continue to work in close cooperation with all Human Rights Council mechanisms within their respective mandates;

-15. Reaffirms that the United Nations treaty bodies are important mechanisms for the promotion and protection of human rights, and encourages States to give serious consideration to their recommendations, including those regarding indigenous peoples;
+15. Reaffirms that the United Nations treaty bodies are important mechanisms for the promotion and protection of human rights, and encourages States to give serious consideration to their recommendations, including those regarding indigenous peoples, in the application of treaties;